JOSEPH PETERS ASSOCIATE PRINCIPAL

 Peters, who has long been committed to teaching, was the oboe and conducting instructor at the SoBe Institute of the Arts, and he conducted side-by-side concerts for New World Symphony’s MusicLab program.
 An advocate of contemporary music, he premiered Aaron Jay Kernis’ On Distant Shores with New York’s RIOULT Dance Company, and he has been involved in numerous other premieres by composers including Jocelyn Hagen, Polina Nazaykinskaya, and Samuel Carl Adams.

-Peters received a bachelor’s degree in music degree from the University of Minnesota and a master’s degree in music from Yale University.
+Peters received a bachelor’s degree in music from the University of Minnesota and a master’s degree in music from Yale University.
 His teachers include John Snow, Stephen Taylor, Julie Madura, and Marilyn Zupnik.